I was flabbergasted as I entered the museum.

 An 1872 Chickering piano, an early competitor to the famous Steinway pianos, graces one of the rooms.
 Mr. Haan restored the exterior, but the innards are in desperate need of attention.
 A fundraising campaign is ongoing.

 Two clocks caught my eye: a grandfather clock and a hanging wall clock.
 The Herschedes grandfather clock is from the 1915 Panama Pacific Exposition, where it won the grand prize.
-The Tiffany hanging wall clock is from the 1893 Columbian Exhibition in Chicago.
+The Tiffany hanging wall clock is from the World’s Columbian Exposition of 1893 in Chicago.

 In one nook is a historic US representative desk, desk #83 which was used by Thaddeus Stevens from 1857-1873.
 (Tommy Lee Jones played the staunch abolitionist Stevens in the movie Lincoln.)
 In another nearby nook are stone sculptures by modern-day Hoosier artistic Peter Rujuwa.
 (Other sculptures of his appear in the sculpture garden behind the house.)